Anne Penny: Biography

 Penny was born Anne Hughes in Bangor and baptised on 6 January 1729.
 Her father was Bulkeley Hughes, the vicar of Edern and previously the vicar of Bangor, and her mother was Mary Hughes.
 She married Thomas Christian in 1746, a privateer captain with a letter of marque.
 Christian had captured several Spanish galleons, allowing him to purchase an estate at Hook Norton in Oxfordshire.
 In 1747 the couple had a son, Hugh Cloberry Christian, who went on to follow his father's maritime traditions and became a rear admiral in the Royal Navy.

 Thomas Christian died in 1751, leaving Penny widowed at the age of twenty-two.
 She turned to writing and published her first work, Cambridge: a poem in 1756, which she published under the name Ann Christian.
 She married Peter Penny (or Penné), a French customs officer who had lost his leg whilst in the navy.
 The couple moved into a house in Bloomsbury Square, where Penny carried on her writing and translating poetry.
 She learned Welsh as child and it may have been her first language.
 Peter Penny died around 1779, so Penny published her works to raise money.
 Anne Penny died in London on 17 March 1784.

 Poetry

-Penny's most important poem was her 1778 work, An Invocation to the Genius of Britain, written in rhyming couplets.
-It was written to the Duchess of Devonshire, at the start of the Anglo-French War and included themes of imperialism and the glorification of the Royal Navy.
+Penny's most important poem was An Invocation to the Genius of Britain (1778), written in rhyming couplets and dedicated to the Duchess of Devonshire.
+Composed at the start of the Anglo-French War, it defends imperialism and glorifies the Royal Navy.

-Penny also wrote a number of nationalistic Welsh poems and maintained an interest in Thomas Gray's Celtic work..
-Her 1771 book Poems, with a Dramatic Entertainment included these, as well as translations of poems Taliesin's Poem to Prince Elphin and An Elegy on Neest from Evan Evans's book.
+Penny also maintained an interest in Thomas Gray's Celtic work.
+Her collection Poems, with a Dramatic Entertainment (1771) includes a number of nationalistic poems about Wales, as well as translations of Taliesin's Poem to Prince Elphin and An Elegy on Neest by Evan Evans.

-Although Penny's work was criticised for poor grammar and linking this to her social standing, it was subscribed to by Samuel Johnson, the Duchess of Bedford, the Duke and Duchess of Marlborough and Horace Walpole.
+Although Penny's work was criticized for poor grammar, often linked by commentators to her social standing, it was subscribed to by Samuel Johnson, the Duchess of Bedford, the Duke and Duchess of Marlborough, and Horace Walpole.
 She was also commissioned to write poems by the Marine Society.